Crigges/Prebuilt-LGPL-2.1-FFmpeg-with-OpenH264/README.md

-# Prebuild LGPL-2.1 FFmpeg with OpenH264 for Windows 64bit
+# LGPL-2.1 FFmpeg with OpenH264 for Windows 64bit
-This project provides Prebuild LGPL v2.1 FFmpeg 3.4 binaries cross compiled with MinGW for Windows 64bit with OpenH264 to support H264 encoding.
+This project provides Prebuilt LGPL v2.1 FFmpeg 3.4 binaries cross compiled with MinGW for Windows 64bit with OpenH264 to support H264 encoding.
 The binaries are located under `bin/` the used source files with `.lib` files under `source/`.
 Source is original master branch and was not modified.

 ## How to Use